 Under this provision, either the defendant, the director of the State Hospital, or the CONREP director may apply to the court for a finding of restoration of sanity.

-If the application is made by the defendant, however, the court shall take “no action” on the application without first receiving the written recommendation of the relevant treatment provider.
+If the defendant makes the application, however, the court shall take “no action” on the application without first receiving the written recommendation of the relevant treatment provider.
 (Penal Code § 1026.2(l).)

-The program director in charge of the facility must prepare a summary of the defendant's treatment for the parties and the court.
+The facility's program director must prepare a summary of the defendant's treatment for the parties and the court.

 As with a Penal Code Section 1604 petition, no application under Penal Code Section 1026.2 may be made less than 180 days after the defendant is committed.